10 Ways to Be Vegan: The Options for Veganism

 If you think it's too rigid for you life, look at this post on 10 Ways to Be Vegan for ideas on how you can incorporate more vegan into your everyday diet and living.

-That article about celebrity vegans got me to thinking (always a dangerous thing).
-Can a person be vegan by degrees?
+I read an article about celebrity vegans going on and off the diet.
+This made me wonder, can a person be vegan by degrees?

-Then I thought about some of the conversations I’ve had with folks recently.
-People who started a vegan diet but found the day-in, day-out commitment to be less than palatable over the long-term.
+Then I thought about some of the conversations I’ve had with folks throughout the year.
+There are a lot of people who start a vegan diet but find the day-in-day-out commitment to be less than palatable.

 And all this thinking led me to a conclusion: you don’t have to be “whole hog” to be vegan.
 Um, I think I violated a major vegan law just by saying that.